Results on cubic bent and weakly regular bent $p$-ary functions leading to a class of cubic ternary non-weakly regular bent functions: Trinomial Cubic Vectorial Bent Functions with Not Weakly Regular Components

-where $\zeta$ is a primitive element of $\F_{3^{2k}}$, is a cubic non-weakly regular bent function.
-In particular, when $k$ is odd and $j\in\{0,2k\}$ then $f$ is covered (up to EA equivalence) by the particular form (\ref{eq:co2_sp}) of Construction~\ref{co:2} with $d=k$ and $\pi()$ identical mapping, and $f$ is dual bent. \end{theorem}
+where $\zeta$ is a primitive element of $\F_{3^{2k}}$, is a cubic bent function.
+Moreover, component functions of $F$ are all not weakly regular MMF bent functions.
+In particular, when $k$ is odd and $j\in\{0,2k\}$ then the component bent function $\Tr_k(F(x))$ is covered (up to EA equivalence) by the particular MMF form (\ref{eq:co2_sp}) of Construction~\ref{co:2} with $d=k$ and $\pi()$ identical mapping, and it is dual bent. \end{theorem}

 \begin{proof} Denoting $b=\zeta^{t(3^k+1)/2}$ we have that $b^{3^k}=-b$ (since

 and $t$ is odd) and then $\Tr^n_k(b)=0$.